SitwalaM/nlp-topic-modelling/README.md

 ## Dataset Used

 We used Machine Learning to explore which topics our followers on twitter are engaging with the most.
 Next step is to actually get the data from a Twitter api using [Tweepy](http://docs.tweepy.org/en/latest/) and other tools to pull data and refine data to get to the data we need.
-We set our region to South Africa to as a proof of concept and based the target topic on possible polarizing.
+We set our region to South Africa as a proof of concept and based the target topic on possible polarizing.

 Notebook used to extract data:[ Data Pull Notebook](https://github.com/SitwalaM/nlp-topic-modelling/blob/develop/notebooks/twitter_starter.ipynb)